 Does your Windows PC gets locked automatically too often?
-If that’s the case, then its probably because of some setting in the computer is triggering the lock screen to appear, and that is locking out Windows 10, even when you leave it inactive for a short duration.
+If that’s the case, then it’s probably because some setting in the computer is triggering the lock screen to appear, and that is locking out Windows 11/10, even when you leave it inactive for a short duration.

 - Disable or Change Lock Screen timeout settings

 - Disable Dynamic Lock

 - Disable Blank Screensaver

 These tips might sound too naive, but trust me, sometimes these small settings, especially those default values, create more problems.

 1] Disable or Change Lock Screen timeout settings